TiansiGu/TiansiGu.github.io/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
-His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
-Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
-Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.
+I am Tiansi Gu, a Computer Science Master student at the University of San Francisco.
+I have completed two internships at Amazon Web Services, where I worked on scalable, LLM-driven software system and infrastructure for clinical note generations.
+I am passionate about building robust GenAI applications and exploring Machine Learning projects with model training and performance optimization.
+I am also highly-skilled in SRE/DevOps, with experience of CI/CD pipelines, containerization, and clusters management.
+Outside of work, I enjoy hiking, swimming, and reading about the next generation of AI talent.